arturmpinho/coffeeinsider/README.md

 #### **User Stories and Requirements** ####
 * Easily consult specific logistics terms.
-* Brief unsderstanding of the 2 main the coffee contracts (GCA & ESCC).
+* Brief understanding of the 2 main the coffee contracts (GCA & ESCC).
 * Reliable information.

 ##### **UX** #####
-When the user enters the ***Glossary*** page he/she automatically perceives that it is the place to clarify any doubts in the website.
+When the user enters the ***Glossary*** page, he/she automatically perceives that it is the place to clarify any doubts in the website.
 The hero image plays an important role generating this feeling.

 The user is shown 3 different topics that he might want to address.